Ronald Carroll McDonald

-Ronald Carroll McDonald (February 25, 1926 – August 7, 2011) was an American convicted child rapist known for playing Santa Claus for over 25 years before confessing to his crimes.
+Ronald Carroll McDonald (February 25, 1926 – August 7, 2011) was an American convicted child molester known for playing Santa Claus for over 25 years before confessing to his crimes.
 McDonald had been a prominent figure in Lake Forest Park, Washington as a year-round Santa, who volunteered his time at least six days a week to working with children, including those in the Seattle area hospitals.
-When it was revealed that McDonald had been abusing children, the news gained international attention.
+When it was revealed that McDonald had been molesting children, the news gained international attention.

 Life

 McDonald spent his teenage years in Salem, Oregon, before settling in Washington.
 After serving in the US Navy, he worked as a janitor at the University of Washington Medical Center from 1959 until his retirement in 1982.

 It was at work, in 1967, when co-workers suggested that he take over the role of Santa for the sick children, after the regular Santa had officially retired.
 His wife Beryl acted as Mrs. Claus, and they would visit the patients throughout the entire year.
 Starting in 1982, McDonald would pose in pictures during the holiday season at the Lake Forest Park Towne Centre, where he gained much of his recognition.

 McDonald was described as a very popular and helpful person, which lent to the shock of his crimes.
-Aside from playing Santa and volunteering at his church and the hospital, his community noted his soapstone carving talents and love for rhubarb pie.
+He also volunteered as a child caretaker at his former workplace at the UWMC and for the nursery of Bethany Baptist Church in Kenmore.
+Aside from his charity work, his community noted his soapstone carving talents and love for rhubarb pie.
 He was able to communicate with hearing-impaired children through sign language, and spoke Vietnamese to young refugees.